 1.4 You enter into this Agreement when you enter into the Customer Agreement.

-3.1 The purpose of the Processor Agreement is to ensure that the Processor complies with the personal data regulations in force from time to time, including in particular the General Data Protection Regulation (Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016, "GDPR") when this takes effect, and the UK Data Protection Bill [HL] 2017-2019, if and when this is finalized and takes effect.
+3.1 The purpose of the Processor Agreement is to ensure that the Processor complies with the personal data regulations in force from time to time, including in particular the General Data Protection Regulation (Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016, "GDPR") and the UK Data Protection Act 2018.

 4.2 The Processor may only process personal data subject to documented instructions from the Controller ("Instructions").
 This Processor Agreement, including appendices, constitutes the Instructions at the date of agreement.